KarolS/millfork/doc/api/command-line.md

 * `--inline` – Inline functions automatically (experimental).
 See the [documentation about inlining](../abi/inlining.md).
 Computationally easy, can give decent gains.

+* `--size` – Optimize for size, sacrificing some speed (experimental).

+* `--fast` – Optimize for speed, even if it increases the size a bit (experimental).

+* `--blast-processing` – Optimize for speed, even if it increases the size a lot (experimental).

 * `--detailed-flow` – Use detailed flow analysis (experimental).
 Very computationally expensive and not that great.

 * `--dangerous-optimizations` – Use dangerous optimizations (experimental).
 Dangerous optimizations are more likely to result in broken code.